SignalK/specification/gitbook-docs/streaming_api.md

 ## WebSocket API: /signalk/«version»/stream

 Initiates a WebSocket connection that will start streaming the server’s updates as Signal K delta messages.
-You can specify the contents of the strea by using the `subscribe` query parameter.
+You can specify the contents of the stream by using the `subscribe` query parameter.

 - ws://hostname/signalk/«version»/stream?subscribe=self
 - ws://hostname/signalk/«version»/stream?subscribe=all